19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 7. Georgeson Botanical Garden

-A few short miles from the Running Reindeer Ranch towards the university, youโ€™ll find the Georgeson Botanical Garden.
+You’ll find the Georgeson Botanical Garden a few short miles from the Running Reindeer Ranch towards the university.

 I called Alaska home for many years.
 This is your localโ€™s guide for the best things to do in Fairbanks, Alaska for first time visitors and return guests.